poole/hyde/docs/6.0.0-alpha/basics.md

 : A short description, shown as part of each "project card" in the `projects` layout.

 `description`
-: A medium-length description, used on the project's detail page as meta description and shown as message box below the screenshot.
+: A medium-length description, used on the project's detail page as meta description and shown as message box below he screenshot.

+`author`
+: Shown below the project, similar to posts.

 ## Adding a resume*